• Skip to primary navigation

 pinnable image with text

 These super-crispy keto fried shrimp are coated in seasoned low-carb breadcrumbs and fried to a beautiful golden brown.
 They're perfect as an appetizer or a main course and are even better than the restaurant variety!
-Plus, they're gluten-free, paleo, and Whole30-friendly!
+Plus, they're naturally gluten-free, paleo, and Whole30-friendly!

 Jump to: